Tax Cuts and Jobs Act

 WHERE IS MY TAX CUT?

-You may be wondering where your tax cuts went, as 2018 tax returns were filed the majority of Americans paid much more in taxes.
-The tax cuts are for the 1%, not for the average joes.
+The 2018 tax returns were filed AND the majority of Americans paid much more in taxes.
+Did you know that the TRUMP tax cuts are merely for large corporations and the upper echelon of the 1%?
+The tax cuts are not for us average Joes.

 Forbes reported that while many people technically did have lower taxes, but the cuts are so tiny it was hardly noticeable.
 The Tax Policy Center estimates the 60% of Americans at the lower end of the income distribution should have had federal tax savings of less than $1,000.
 Also, most people believe the tax cuts didn’t benefit people like them but only the very wealthy.
 They are right.
 Those in the top 1% saved $51,000.